-After the trail takes one of its dips back down in elevation and makes a couple small stream crossings there is a rock that had gotten my attention on the previous two times I've hiked this path.
-I was hoping I wouldn't miss it this time, knowing Ralph's background as a geologist.
+After the trail took one of its dips down in elevation and made a couple of small stream crossings, we stopped to look at a rock.
+I remembered seeing in the previous two times I'd hiked here.
+I hoped we wouldn't miss it this time because of Ralph's background as a geologist.

-Fossils like this are often found near coal seams, which are plentiful here.
-The lepidodendron trees grew in marshes and swamps, which were ideal conditions for the trees to become peat, and over the course of hundreds of millions of years when under pressure, become coal.
+Fossils like this are often found near coal seams, which are plentiful in this part of Tennessee.
+Lepidodendron trees grew in marshes and swamps, which became ideal conditions for them to become pea.
+Over the course of hundreds of millions of years, geologic conditions put the peat under pressure, turning it into coal.

-Continuing up the trail, we passed a sign identifying that location as Jury Ridge.
-That might seem like an odd name for a location such as this, unless you know what's only a few miles on the other side of the park.
-It's the former Brushy Mountain State Penitentiary, a notorious prison that housed inmates for 113 years.
+Continuing up the trail, we passed a sign identifying the location as Jury Ridge.
+The name might seem odd for this location unless you know what stands only a few miles from here.
+The former Brushy Mountain State Penitentiary, which was closed in 2009, was just beyond the boundary of the state park.
+It was a notorious prison that housed inmates for 113 years.

 First, why is this sign here, in the most remote part of the park?
-It serves no use, other than perhaps providing a bit of inspiration or reflection.
+It serves no use, other than perhaps to provide a bit of inspiration or reflection.
 Yet inspiration and reflection are hardly lacking for most hikers passing along this way.

 Worst of all, though, the quotation isn't even accurate.
 Thoreau wrote these words in an essay printed a month after his death in 1862, except he said "wildness", not "wilderness".

-I find this whole thing disturbing.
+I found the whole thing disturbing.

 I wish to speak a word for Nature, for absolute freedom and wildness, as contrasted with a freedom and culture merely civil—to regard man as an inhabitant, or a part and parcel of Nature, rather than a member of society.
 I wish to make an extreme statement, if so I may make an emphatic one, for there are enough champions of civilization: the minister and the school committee and every one of you will take care of that.